 If you fail to make a will appointing a guardian for your child and die before your child becomes an adult, your child could be placed in the care of a court appointed guardian rather than the person you would have chosen to raise your child.
 See

 Dying Without a Will.When you make an estate plan, you can let the court know your preferences on how your child should be raised.
 Naming a guardian is one of the most important reasons to make a will.
-The steps you need to take are outlined in our
+The steps you may need to take are outlined in the Pennyborn.com free

 Estate Planning Guide for Parents.